MANUS Core 2.1 | Step By Step

 Hardware

-Automatic Channel Optimization: Each dongle automatically selects the best available wireless channel when you start MANUS Core.
-If you want your glove and dongle pairs to always use a specific wireless channel, for example when you're using many wireless devices at the same time, you can disable this automatic channel selection.
+Automatic Channel Optimization: Each dongle automatically selects the optimal wireless channel when you start MANUS Core.
+Turn this off if you want your gloves to always stay on your manually configured wireless channels.

 Glove

-Prime Series Thumb and Finger IMU Data: The MANUS Prime II & X Series gloves use 2 kinds of sensors: orientation sensors and bend sensors.
-When you experience sensor drift, you can decide to disable the orientation sensors.
-With these settings, you can select to only use the bending sensor data.
+Prime Series Thumb and Finger IMU Data: The MANUS Prime II & X Series gloves use two kinds of sensors: orientation sensors (IMU) and bend sensors.
+Disabling these settings disables IMU data and rely solely on the bend sensor data.
+This is useful in instances where lots of IMU sensor drift is experienced.

-Quantum Pinch Correction: This prioritizes finger endpoint position over accurate joint angles.
+Quantum Pinch Correction: This prioritizes finger endpoint positions over joint angle accuracy.

-Hand Rotation: The hand orientation slider allows you to rotate the visualization of the digital hand in the Gloves Hand Viewer.
-With this setting you can make the finger articulation more visible when looking at your digital hand.
+Hand Rotation: The hand orientation slider allows you to rotate the visualization of the hand in the Hand View.
+This allows you to properly dial your specific preferred orientation.

 Tracking